IndigoCurnick/website/blog/2024/2024-01-13/the_basis_of_knowledge.md

 ## Could Knowledge be Hermeneutical in Nature?

-Hoppe deals with this question in In Defence of Extreme Rationalism: Thoughts on Donald McCloskey's "The Rhetoric of Economics".
+Hoppe deals with this question in _In Defence of Extreme Rationalism: Thoughts on Donald McCloskey's "The Rhetoric of Economics"_.
 In this essay, Hoppe critiques McCloskey's[1] work which proposes a hermeneutical interpretation of economics.

 The hermeneutical position is that epistemologies are frameworks proposed to facilitate social cohesion rather than there being a "truth" to which they appeal.
 In other words, epistemology is a mere arbitrary social game rather than some scientific inquiry.
 As McCloskey says